ChordPro/chordpro/docs/content/ChordPro-Configuration-Instrument.md

 the chord diagram. `"fingers"` is optional and denotes which fingers are used for the chord.

+For convenience, `"instrument"` and `"tuning"` can be used as substitution variables in texts, see [[Using metadata in texts|ChordPro Configuration Format Strings]].

 ## Special: Nashville Number System

 The Nashville Number System is a method of transcribing music by